 The Commissioner replied by acknowledging the inherent challenges pertaining to definitions and interpretations of the existing GE regulations, as well as, disparities leading to the final draft.
 As a result, the Commission has been collaborating with the Departments of Health, Agriculture, Forestry and Fisheries, Trade and Industry and Science and Technology in an effort to develop more sensible guidelines on GE labeling.
 A task team to address the conflicts and confusion of the labeling regulations was then appointed.
-On June, 20, 2014, the DTI announced that a workshop that would serve as a consultative forum with stakeholders to finalize proposed amendments on GE labeling, will be held on July, 25, 2014.
+A workshop that served as a consultative forum with stakeholders to finalize proposed amendments on GE labeling was held on July, 25, 2014.
+However, new GE labeling regulations have not yet been published and the issues is still lingering.